I need human help to enter verification code (office hours only)

 Cantor David M. Goldstein

 It has been said that music is a language that every person understands.
 Cantor David Goldstein knows this personally and professionally.
 Bringing music, art, and faith together is something Cantor Goldstein does on a daily basis.
-Join us for one of our services to hear the impact his cantorial leadership has on our experiences.
+Cantor David Goldstein gave NSCI 19 years of dedicated service and the community is eternally grateful for his leadership, voice, and musical influence.

 Rabbi Steven S. Mason